NosibleAI/nosible-py/docs/index.rst

   (people, places, or companies) worldwide, going back to 1998, with commercial rights.

 - **Summaries:** Get summaries of all media coverage for any entity in the world dating back to 1998.
-It’s time that you ran your backtest on the signal—not the noise.
+It's time that you ran your backtest on the signal—not the noise.

 - **Event Feeds:** You can also get summaries and sentiments for current and historical events that affected markets, including geopolitical events such as elections and crashes.